-The Portland area is chock-full of pumpkin patches to satisfy all your seasonal fantasies.
-Make a full day out of pumpkin hunting with hayrides, corn mazes (both haunted and not) and apple cider galore.
+The Portland area is packed with pumpkin patches to satisfy all your seasonal fantasies.
+Make a day out of pumpkin picking with hayrides, corn mazes (both haunted and not) and fresh apple cider.
 All variety of visitors will be immediately swept up in that autumnal feeling at these friendly farms.

 Pumpkin Patches in Portland

 Plumper Pumpkin Patch & Tree Farm

-Family-owned Plumper Pumpkin Patch sits on 65 acres (26 hectares) of undulating Northwest Portland hills with striking views of the Willamette River.
+Family-owned Plumper Pumpkin Patch & Tree Farm sits on 65 acres (26 hectares) of undulating Northwest Portland hills with striking views of the Willamette River.
 After plucking your future jack-o-lanterns from the fields, select a few more to load into the pumpkin cannon, which blasts the gourds up to 400 feet (122 m).
 Visit from the last week of September through the end of October to get in on the autumnal revelry.

 Northwest of downtown Portland, Sauvie Island’s Bella Organic is packed with fall fun, including free hayrides to a 7-acre (3 hectares) corn maze that’s haunted by ghoulish figures every Friday and Saturday of October.
-This picturesque patch also offers an organic food market featuring Bella Organic wines and Hopworks brews.
-Snag a sugary Voodoo Doughnut at the market to complete the Stumptown experience.
+This picturesque patch also offers an organic food market, freshly stocked farm store, Bella Organic wines and hard cider, caramel corn and Hopworks brews.

 The Pumpkin Patch

 Pumpkins have been the specialty at Sauvie Island’s Pumpkin Patch for more than four decades.
-Families can explore the animal barn and take a tour of the farm on the famous cow train before stopping off to buy homemade pickles, jams and other tasty homemade gifts at the farm-fresh market.
+Families can explore the barn filled with farm animals and tour the whole farm on the famous cow train before stopping off to buy homemade pickles, jams and other tasty homemade gifts at the farm-fresh market.
 Hop on the hayride to pick pumpkins straight from the soil any day in September and October.

-Conveniently pre-picked Sauvie Island pumpkins are available from late September through Oct.
-31 at Fazio Farms, a 6.5-acre (2.6 hectares) corn maze in Northeast Portland.
-Kiddos can make their way through Hayland, where bales form an easily navigable labyrinth, before taking a turn on the bouncy slide and trying their luck at the pumpkin ring toss.
+At Fazio Farms, a 6.5-acre (2.6 hectares) corn maze in Northeast Portland, choose from a variety of conveniently pre-picked local pumpkins from late September through Oct.
+31. Kiddos can make their way through Hayland, where bales form an easily navigable labyrinth, before taking a turn on the bouncy slide and trying their luck at the pumpkin ring toss.

 Pumpkins Patches Near Portland